androg9n/ispmonitor/README.md

    - **Example**: Replace `"192.168.1.1"` with your router's IP or preferred DNS server.
 Add or remove DNS servers as needed.
 4. Update the domain list in the `inputs.dns_query` plugin block with the domains you want to track for DNS requests.
    - Add or remove domains as necessary.

 ## Starting with Docker Compose

-Docker Compose provides a universal platform to run containerized services on any host.

-## Starting with Docker Compose